sindresorhus/conf/readme.md

 > Note: The version the migrations use refers to the **project version** by default.
 If you want to change this behavior, specify the [`projectVersion`](#projectVersion) option.

-### beforeMigration
+### beforeEachMigration

 Type: `Function`\
 Default: `undefined`

-You can use `beforeMigration` callback for logging purposes, preparing migration data, etc.
+You can use `beforeEachMigration` callback for logging purposes, preparing migration data, etc.

-`beforeMigration` callback will be called before the migration is executed.
+`beforeEachMigration` callback will be called before each migrations executed.

-It could be useful when u have multiple configs and you want to log the migration data for each config.
+It could be useful when you have multiple configs and you want to log the migration data for each config.

 Example: